511 Denney Hall

 Professor Renker was awarded the 2018-2019 American Council of Learned Societies Carl and Betty Pforzheimer Fellowship in English and American Literature to write a biography of Sarah Morgan Bryan Piatt, about whom no biography or monograph has yet been published.
 She is also the recipient of numerous teaching awards, including the College of Humanities’ Rodica C. Botoman Award for Distinguished Undergraduate Teaching and Mentoring (2006); The Ohio State University's Alumni Award for Distinguished Teaching (2008); the English Department's Graduate Professor of the Year Award (2010); Sigma Tau Delta's Honorary Professor of the Year recognition (2012); and the English Department's Undergraduate Professor of the Year Award (2012).
-In 2014, she was one of five inaugural recipients of The Ronald and Deborah Ratner Distinguished Teaching Award in the College of Arts and Sciences, Division of Arts and Humanities (2014).
+In 2014, she was one of five inaugural recipients of The Ronald and Deborah Ratner Distinguished Teaching Award in the College of Arts and Sciences, Division of Arts and Humanities.
 The Princeton Review's 2012 book Best 300 Professors named her one of the top 300 professors in the nation, across all universities and disciplines.

 Professor Renker was a first-generation college student.